Things to keep in mind to improve MongoDB availability: Configuration

 summary

-In summary, the MongoDB configuration is as follows:
+In summary, the MongoDB configuration is

 This time, we introduced the MongoDB configuration used within our company from the perspective of availability.

-In addition, the following points were not mentioned this time:
+Also, the following points were not mentioned this time:

-• Deciding on instance specifications
+• Determining instance specifications

 • Query optimization